G14MB0/conductor/README.md

   --flow examples/flow.json \
   --global-config examples/global.json \
   --payload '{"number": 6}' \
-  --print-state
+  --print-state \
+  --print-trace
 ```

-The command loads the configuration, executes the flow and prints terminal node
-outputs.
-Use `--no-print-results` to suppress result output and
-`--print-state` to inspect the shared state after execution.
+To skip result output, add `--no-print-results`.
+To store the trace for later
+visualisation, use `--trace-file path/to/output.json`.

-## Example functions
+## Example functions and nodes

 The [`examples/flow_functions.py`](examples/flow_functions.py) module contains
 reference implementations used by the sample configuration.
 They demonstrate
 inline async functions, process-based work, and interaction with the shared
 state.
+The `examples/docker-node` directory contains the Docker counterpart that
+integrates through stdin/stdout.

 ## Docker image